 Solon had put the Council in a difficult position, for he enjoyed the widespread support of the people.
 To reject him now could very well lead to the open revolution that so terrified the oligarchs.
 Therefore they reluctantly agreed to his terms, and swore the oath he requested.

 The people as well were soon told what Solon planned to do, and agreed to stop their agitating while he prepared his constitution.
-Athens held its collective breath for a year, its anticipation growing throughout that time.
+Athens held its collective breath for a year.
 Speculation ran wild.
-Many suspected that he would use the opportunity to appoint himself and his descendants as kings for perpetuity.
+Many suspected that Solon would use the opportunity to appoint himself and his descendants as kings for perpetuity.
 After all, how could any man, placed as he was, resist the temptation to do so?
 Some of the people, and even a few on the Council, said that this might not be such a bad development on the whole.
 More than anything else, they said, Athens needed strong leadership again, like it had enjoyed from its kings of yore.

 At last the day came when Solon, looking surprisingly older and more careworn by his year’s labor, mounted the speaker’s dais atop the Areopagus.
 Not only was the Council gathered there before him on the promontory itself, but the people filled the balconies, rooftops, and streets below, just as they had on that pivotal day of long ago when Orestes had been put on trial.
 Though they could hardly realize it now, their city was about to take the next momentous step in man’s fulfillment of his own potential.